Employee Engagement : The Basics and Benefits

 With the increase in job opportunities also increases the opportnities for employees to switch jobs.
 Skilled and experienced employees don't mind changing their jobs if their efforts go unnoticed.

 Makes sense, doesn’t it?
 Who would want to work at a place where there is no scope for appreciation & motivation?

 Keeping employees engaged at their work becomes important to improve employees’ productivity, performance, etc.

-To keep your best employees & top performers, you should implement the following:
+To foster a relationship between employers and employees and retain your top performers, you should implement the following: